UltraEngine/Documentation/CPP/Server_Update.md

 # Server::Update

-This method checks for incoming messages and send any queued messages.
+This method checks for incoming messages and sends any queued messages.

 ## Syntax